Skip to content

 Slip Tips

 The type of slip tip you use can make the difference between landing your fish and losing it.
-Generally you want to use a spectra slip tip for soft fleshed fish, like wahoo or mackerel.
+Generally, you want to use a spectra slip tip for soft fleshed fish, like wahoo or mackerel.
 For other species it is best to use a cable slip tip.
 Super sharky waters may make a cable slip tip better option even with soft fleshed species.

 Shooting Line

 There are a couple different options for shooting line when rigging your bluewater speargun setup.
 Each type of line has its place.
 Most big bluewater species require a strong stainless steel coated cable.
 The coating doesn’t make the cable stronger, but it does make it easier for you to handle in the water, and is less abrasive on your gear.
-For Big Tuna or bill fish you need to double crimp your stainless steel cable.
+For Big Tuna or billfish, you need to double crimp your stainless steel cable.

-Because bluewater spearguns have such long ranges you need to have two to three wraps of line on your speargun.
+Because bluewater spearguns have such long ranges, you need to have two to three wraps of line on your speargun.
 The shaft will only travel as far as your shooting line.

-Floatline Breakaway Adaptors
+Floatline Breakaway Adapters

 Previous article Carbon Fiber Fins For Freediving - The Basics